steven-buytaert/snippets/umem/Readme.md

 threads to only use the slow release; that means that all chunks should again coalesce into the single starting chunk.

+The application doesn't call the uamalloc function during the testing.
+That is left as a TODO.

 TODO: reduce contention by not always starting with the start chunk.